-But let’s get back to my journey.
-Fast forward 15 years, I found myself in a place I never could have imagined and was ill prepared for.
-After a decade and a half of non-stop travelling in and out of time zones and too many sleepless nights, I found myself suffering of chronic fatigue to the point where I was unable to function or be productive.
-I was so paralyzed by exhaustion that I had no social life, since I had no time or energy to socialize with my friends, I would go months without communicating with my family, simply because I had no energy to do so, and my health was suffering tremendously.
+Fast forward 15 years, I found myself in a place I never could have imagined and was ill-prepared for.
+After a decade and a half of non-stop traveling in and out of time zones and too many sleepless nights, I found myself suffering from chronic fatigue to the point where I was unable to function or be productive.
+I was so paralyzed by exhaustion that I had no social life since I had no time or energy to socialize with my friends, I would go months without communicating with my family, simply because I had no energy to do so, and my health was suffering tremendously.
 I had lost my passion and no longer had the desire to continue with the job I once loved so much.

 To make matters worse, the company I had loved and known so well, was changing drastically.
 So drastic infact, that it felt as though I was working for a completely different company.
 But it gets worse!
 We were all being made to work longer shifts, sometimes up to 20 hours at a time, with less resources.
 And guess what……my salary remained the same!

-So, there I was, with declining health, no quality of life whatsoever and too little savings to get myself out of it.
-I was in a state of exhaustion, confusion, frustration and regret, and I had no idea how to get myself out of it.
-I searched and searched for months to try and find jobs on the side so that I could supplement my salary, save some more and hopefully have the chance to go home.
-Months of searching was fruitless, and I became even more exhausted, confused and frustrated.
+So, there I was, with declining health, no quality of life whatsoever, and too little savings to get myself out of it.
+I was in a state of exhaustion, confusion, frustration, and regret, and I had no idea how to change my circumstances.
+I searched and searched for months to try and find jobs on the side so that I could supplement my salary, save some more, and hopefully have the chance to go home.
+Months of searching was fruitless, and I became even more exhausted, confused, and frustrated.

-There was so much information out there, yet I had no idea where to begin, who to trust and how to work 2 jobs at the same time, especially when I barely have enough hours in the day for the one I already have.
-But my relentless nature of that girl of 23 was still present, and after giving up several times and pushing myself to try again, I finally found the fool proof answer I was so desperately searching for.
-It took me 15 years, but once again, I took that leap of faith, and took action.
+There was so much information out there, yet I had no idea where to begin, who to trust and how to work 2 jobs at the same time, especially when I barely have enough hours in the day for the one I already had.
+But my relentless nature of that girl of 23 was still present, and after giving up several times and pushing myself to try again, I finally found the foolproof answer I was so desperately searching for.
+It took me 15 years, but once again, I took that leap of faith and took action.

-And that is how I found myself here today.
+And that is how I found myself here today, a blogger and entrepreneur.

-So I ask you……do you want a change?
-Are you in a state of perpetual exhaustion, frustration, confusion and fear, just like i was?
+So I ask you……do you feel the need for a big change?
+Are you in a state of perpetual exhaustion, frustration, confusion, and fear, just like I was?
 What will it take for you to take action, gain control?

-If you’re tired of trying and failing, being tied down to the same job, situation, country, financial limitations, and just not getting the freedom that you want……..let’s dig a little deeper and start exploring.
+If you’re tired of trying and failing, being tied down to the same job, situation, country, financial limitations, and just not getting the freedom that you so badly desire……..let’s dig a little deeper and start exploring.